 I’ve realized, as I wrote the poem, I was taking a journey.
 I thought I was looking for another person in this journey.
 Yet, I was the person that I needed to find, and I still am in the process of doing that.
 As I find myself and validate my own needs, and then advocate to get those needs met in some healthy way, I know that I’m becoming my own best friend, and my own advocate.
 In a world that can be very harsh and disturbing sometimes.

 The relationship I have with myself is the primary relationship in my life now.
 Not to say that I push others out, but it’s to say that I validate who I am and my needs, so that I can bring and embrace other people into my circle and have real true connections.
 That’s a boundary that I have never had in my life.

 I’ve always felt like I’ve had to sacrifice my own needs in order to connect with others in an intimate way, whether it’s a friend or a relative or a significant other.
 It’s always been a lose-win situation.
 For the first time in my life now, I can choose relationships according to a win-win situation.

-Anne: Sarah, that type of relationship, where you’re disconnecting from your own needs in order to connect to someone else, my assumption is that’s not a real connection anyway?
+Anne: Coach, that type of relationship, where you’re disconnecting from your own needs in order to connect to someone else, my assumption is that’s not a real connection anyway?